 Early June brings my sister’s birthday and raises memories of D-Day.
 For those of you who didn’t have a dad that landed on the beaches, I’ll explain that my sister’s birthday is June 3, and D-Day quickly follows on June 6.
 While one doesn’t celebrate D-Day, because it was important in my Dad’s memory my sister and I still call each other to say, “It’s D-Day“.

 Since my Dad passed away there have been books and movies about D-Day, but for me, the memories are quite different.
 They are safe, snuggly stories I heard when dad tucked me into bed.
-The telling was age-appropriate, and felt very close to my dad.
+The telling was age-appropriate and felt very close to my dad.

 Many stories were about when Dad camped out in Dartmoor near the river.
 It was beautiful there and I suspect it reminded him of Ireland, where he was born.
 He told stories of the waiting.
 There were ferns growing, rabbits ran by, and Dad once got a chocolate bar in his rations.
 It was a special treat, and he packed it away in his pup tent to save for special.
-Later when he retrieved it, he found the mice has gotten to it first…. it was almost all nibbled away.
+Later when he retrieved it, he found the mice got to it first…. it was almost all nibbled away.
 Each time I nibble on chocolate, I think how dear that chocolate bar was, and how sometimes we hold onto things that are precious too long.

 Dartmoor sounded like paradise.
-I imagined rabbits and mice dashing through field of ferns, and a small tent to snuggle into at night.
+I imagined rabbits and mice dashing through the field of ferns, and a small tent to snuggle into at night.
 And all the stars to see above.
 And then I’d drift off to sleep, holding my Dad’s hand.

 I heard how the troops landed on the beach and scaled the cliffs.
 Later, I heard how they marched into Paris There were photos of him and his companions at the Eiffel Tower.
 He kept in scant touch with his brothers, all fighting in different countries.